This educational activity is a collaboration between Des Moines University and WelseyLife.

 Continuing Education Credits

-ACCME: This activity has been planned and implemented in accordance with the Essential Areas and Policies of the Iowa Medical Society (IMS) through joint sponsorship of Des Moines University (DMU) and Wesley Life.
+MD: This activity has been planned and implemented in accordance with the ACCME® Essential Areas and Policies of the Iowa Medical Society (IMS) through joint providership of Des Moines University (DMU) and Wesley Life.
 DMU is accredited by the IMS to provide continuing medical education for physicians.
-DMU designates this live education activity for a maximum of 2.0 AMA PRA Category 1 Credits™.
+DMU designates this live activity for a maximum of 2.0 AMA PRA Category 1 Credits™.
 Physicians should only claim credit commensurate with the extent of their participation in the activity.

-AOA: This activity has been planned and implemented in accordance with the essential areas and policies of the American Osteopathic Association (AOA) through the joint sponsorship of Des Moines University (DMU).
-DMU and the AOA approve this educational activity for a maximum of 2.0 hours of AOA Category 2-A CME credit.
+DO: This activity has been planned and implemented in accordance with the essential areas and policies of the American Osteopathic Association (AOA) through the joint providership of Des Moines University (DMU).
+DMU and the AOA approve this live activity for a maximum of 2.0 hours of AOA Category 2-A CME credit.

 Other: This live activity is designated for 2.0 AMA PRA Category 1 Credits™.